dekoza/mtgpl/docs/_sources/SOK.rst.txt

 :mtgtip:`Exile into Darkness<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/d/4d6ac32c-9555-4408-8b18-c3098802b7ad.jpg?1562493688|https://scryfall.com/card/sok/67/exile-into-darkness?utm_source=api>`
-   Target player sacrifices a creature with converted mana cost 3 or less.
+   Target player sacrifices a creature with mana value 3 or less.

    At the beginning of your upkeep, if you have more cards in hand than each opponent, you may return Exile into Darkness from your graveyard to your hand.